core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In a KUDOS message (i.e., the 'd' bit is set to 1), the 'p' bit practically determines what OSCORE Security Context to use as CTX\_OLD during the KUDOS execution, consistently with the indicated mode.

-* If the 'p' bit is set to 0, the OSCORE Security Context to use as CTX\_OLD for deriving CTX\_NEW is the current one shared with the other peer as is.
+* If the 'p' bit is set to 0, the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer as is.
 In particular, CTX\_OLD includes Latest Master Secret as Master Secret and Latest Master Salt as Master Salt.

-* If the 'p' bit is set to 1, the OSCORE Security Context to use as CTX\_OLD for deriving CTX\_NEW is the current one shared with the other peer with the following difference: Bootstrap Master Secret is used as Master Secret and Boostrap Master Salt is used as Master Salt.
-That is, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt), hence the impossibility to achieve forward secrecy.
+* If the 'p' bit is set to 1, the updateCtx() function used to derive CTX\_1 or CTX\_NEW considers as input CTX\_OLD the current OSCORE Security Context shared with the other peer, with the following difference: Bootstrap Master Secret is used as Master Secret and Boostrap Master Salt is used as Master Salt.
+That is, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

-In either case, the OSCORE Security Context to use as CTX\_OLD for deriving the temporary Security Context CTX\_1 is the current one shared with the other peer as is.

 ## Selection and Negotiation of KUDOS Mode